 Analysis and writing of tonal melody and diatonic harmony up to and including the chords.
 Analysis and writing of small compositional forms.
 Correlated study at the keyboard.
 A study of music fundamentals for the music major, including notation, harmony, form, and part writing.
-Note: Music majors must also be enrolled in MUSI 1216, MUSI 1181, music major lessons and parent ensemble.
-Prerequisite: Passing grade on placement exam required at band or choir audition.
+Prerequisites: Appropriate scores on an approved placement exam or an audition.
+Corequisites: Music majors must also enroll in MUSI 1216, MUSI 1181, music major lessons, and parent ensemble.